technofocus-pte/agntcAIaccdepth/Day 1/Day-1-Build-Agents-with-Copilot-Studio/Ex-1-Explore-Copilot-Studio-Agent-Builder.md

     ![image](media/embedded-authoring-entry.png)

-## Build agents with Copilot Studio agent builder
+## Build agents with Copilot Studio lite experience

-The Copilot Studio agent builder provides a simple interface that you can use to quickly and easily build declarative agents, either by using natural language or manually.
+The Copilot Studio lite experience provides a simple interface that you can use to quickly and easily build declarative agents, either by using natural language or manually.

 - You can author your declarative agent in two ways: